cookieMr/containerSpringApp/README.md

 1. `h2` - in memory DB, the default profile if none provided.
 1. `postgres` - a containerized Postgres DB.
 1. `mysql` - a containerized MySQL DB.
+One of these profiles is hardcoded into `docker-compose.yml` file.

 ## Logging